AyeshaIftikhar151/intelligent_rag_tutor_bot/README.md

 This project is released under the MIT License.
 Feel free to fork and extend the project for your academic or research use.

-💡 Built by Ayesha — making AI education intelligent and secure!
+💡 Built by Ayesha — making AI education intelligent and secure!"# intelligent_rag_tutor_bot"